Stuart-Mouse/lead-sheets/notes.md

 ## TODO List

-allow subscript operator on non-lvalues, similar to what we did for dot member access on structs allow use of non-lvalue array expressions in for loop split up parsing of particular constructs more, so that user can more easily duplicate or leave out parts in my_parse_x procs extended procedure info
+allow subscript operator on non-lvalues, similar to what we did for dot member access on structs split up parsing of particular constructs more, so that user can more easily duplicate or leave out parts in my_parse_x procs extended procedure info
     default arguments